 Baltimore Child Custody Lawyer

-If you have children, it’s no surprise that they are the most important part of your life, and if you are getting divorced, it should come as no surprise if the issue of child custody is the most hard-fought and challenging aspect of your divorce.
-Baltimore child custody lawyer Hasson D. Barnes can help you get through your divorce or child custody dispute by keeping the best interests of your children front and center, and using his years of experience and skill as a Baltimore divorce lawyer to make sure your needs and your children’s needs are met now and into the future.
+If you have children, it’s no surprise that they are the most important part of your life, and if you are getting divorced, it should come as no surprise if the issue of child custody is the most hard-fought and most challenging aspect of your divorce.
+Baltimore Law Office of Hasson D. Barnes can help you get through your divorce or child custody dispute by keeping the best interests of your children front and center, and using his years of experience and skill as a Baltimore divorce lawyer to make sure your needs and your children’s needs are met now and into the future.

 Custody of the children in a Baltimore divorce can be granted solely to one parent or shared jointly.
 Even when shared jointly, one parent is generally considered to be the parent with primary custody.
 Shared custody in Maryland means that each parent has physical custody of the child (as determined by overnight stays) at least 35% of the time.